Klemms/TwitchRightNow/README.md

-# TTV Right Now
+# Twitch Right Now

-Welcome to the TTV Right Now browser extension repository
+Welcome to the Twitch Right Now browser extension repository

 Everyone is free to contribute to the project via pull requests